Faleeha Hassan: Career

 She fled Iraq after her name appeared on a militant group's death list in 2011.
 She fled first to Eskişehir in Turkey, then to Afyonkarahisar, where she insisted her children be allowed to attend school in order to stay warm.

-After working with the United Nations office in Ankara, She was accepted into the United States by a Roman Catholic charity.
+After working with the United Nations office in Ankara, she was accepted into the United States by a Roman Catholic charity.
+She moved into New Jersey in 2012.